A-Maugli/node-express-app/README.md

 * First, a minimal Web server app was created, see tag `minimal_app`
 * Then routing was added, see tag `routing`
 * For configuration setting, see tag `config`
-* Then templating was shown, using Handlebars tempale engine, see tag `templating`
+* Then templating was shown, using Handlebars template engine, see tag `templating`
 * Static file serving was then shown, see tag `static_files`

 Now comes form handling.